 This story actually begins long before today.
 To get technical, it began back in 2008.
 But the story got juicy a few months ago when our baby kicked my husband’s groin and alerted him to the tumor.
 And now, after months of sleepless nights, thousands of tears shed on pillowcases, a lymph node dissection, a skin infection at the incision site and an international move, we are here at the Georgetown Hospital infusion center where my husband will begin his first of 8 possible treatments for a clinical trial.
 He was randomized to receive the high dose of Ipi, an FDA approved immunotherapy treatment for stage IV melanoma patients.
 My husband, having been diagnosed as having stage III melanoma, will participate in this trial hoping to verify the effectiveness of Ipi as a preventative drug.
 Hoping to ward off stage IV.

 The nurse with the perky ponytail and sideswept bangs tells us the drugs have finally been released from the pharmacy and they will begin the infusion now.
 She has, like all good nurses, mastered the art of happy chatter while performing tasks that would make non-medical folks squirm.
 She inserts the IV into the port on my husbands right arm, reminds him that his vitals will be automatically taken every 15 minutes by the bright blue monitor attached to his left arm, and then as quickly as she came she is gone.
 The shift has changed and a new nurse takes her place.
-My husband is not a number, but he is also not the first cancer patient in this hospital, as the swiftness of care indicates.
+My husband is not a number, but he is also not the first cancer patient in this hospital.

 He put the scalding hot teas down on the table and leaned in to take a good look at my tear-stained face.
 “What’s the matter?” he asked as I slid my phone into my purse, trying to hide the evidence.